Marketing management and

 The Marketing Quotient framework was developed in 2019.
 It was recently revised ahead of its anniversary.

-A human lens on
+A human lens on commercial decision making

 It is people who build products and deliver services — adding value.
 It is people who buy products and engage with providers — benefitting from it